gdsmith5/another-blog/_posts/2021-12-28-PCA-in-a-nutshell.markdown

 Principal Components Analysis (PCA) is a great place to begin!

-* PCA is a method for representing a dataset with an alternative coordinate system
+* PCA is a method for representing a dataset with an alternative coordinate system.

 * The cool part is that this coordinate system is tailored to the specific dataset with which it is to be used!